Skip to Main Content

 Beyond potential credit risks, there can be other drawbacks to using BNPL services.

-Returning items bought with BNPL can also be complicated.
+Returning items bought with BNPL can also create complications.
 You might still be responsible for making payments until the return has been processed and added to your account, even if you’ve already returned the item.
 Additionally, some BNPL providers charge extra fees for services like rescheduling payments or early repayment, adding hidden costs to your purchases.

 Inconsistent reporting practices among BNPL providers can also create confusion about how your BNPL activity affects your credit, making it harder to manage your credit health.